News in 2013

 October 1, 2013

 Mathematics recently became the second division to receive the Green Office Certification with 19 out of 25 points.
 Employees in this Division are really doing their part to reduce Lane's greenhouse gas emissions!
 To save energy, the Math/Engineering Computer Lab's equipment shuts down after 30 minutes of no activity and the Division trains students to shut down the computer and turn off the monitor after each use.
 To reduce emissions from commuting, over 30% of Math employees carpool, walk, bus, bike, or telecommute at least two days per week.
-Click here for more information on the Math Division's sustainable practices.
+More information on the Math Division's sustainable practices.

 PROFESSIONAL AND ORGANIZATIONAL DEVELOPMENT & DIVERSITY OFFICE RECEIVE GREEN OFFICE CERTIFICATION